gquintanaorti/kernel_regression_of_3d_shapes/README.md

   For instance, on a dataset with about 3000 landmarks, the new codes are about between 100 and 650 times faster, depending on the computer and version of the R interpreter.
-  This file might not be necessary in the future because the `shapes` R package will include the accelerated functions in it in about late summer 2019.
+  The optimizations in this file might not be necessary in the future because the `shapes` R package will include the accelerated functions in it in about late summer 2019.
+However, the names of the routines could change.

 * `mdl_cross_validation.R` :
   It contains code to perform a cross validation.